LambdaSix/Wild-Living/README.md

 For the survivor starting on a Naked And Afraid or Shower Victim wilderness runs, the Birch Jug and Birch Funnel might save you from a quick death by dehydration.
 A little bit of cordage and a few sheets of birchbark from a nearby birch tree and you'll be drinking rainwater in no time, though it's recommend to still boil it first.

+## More Cordage

+You can never have enough ways to tie things together in the wilds, and now you can process the fibrous inner layers of willow bark for cordage ropes.

 ## Constructables

 ### Wooden Work Mat